Stiivi/brewery/doc/introduction.rst

 ABOUT

-Brewery is a ruby framework for:
+Brewery is a data framework for:

-* creating ETL processes
 * OLAP and multidimensional analysis
+* creating a multidimensional data browser
+* data quality monitoring
+* data streams
 * data mining
-* data quality monitoring